malwake-git/ECE570-Implementation-Paper/README.md

 * You may use the model created from training or use the pre-trained model 'pretrain_model_9x9.hdf5'
 * To change the model for evaluation: change ``` path_weight= ""``` inside ('LFattNet_evalution.py' Line 84) to your desired model.

+## Fourth Implementation Goal:-

+The main goal of this project was to test the given algorithm over different LF datasets and compare the final metric performance results of the network.
+Secondary objectives included adjusting the imported source code to utilize limited resources running machines, eliminating all warnings and errors, and employing up-to-date environment tools' versions.